Prior probability: Uninformative priors

-Priors can be constructed which are proportional to the Haar measure if the parameter space X carries a natural group structure which leaves invariant our Bayesian state of knowledge (Jaynes, 1968).
+Priors can be constructed which are proportional to the Haar measure if the parameter space X carries a natural group structure which leaves invariant our Bayesian state of knowledge.
 This can be seen as a generalisation of the invariance principle used to justify the uniform prior over the three cups in the example above.
 For example, in physics we might expect that an experiment will give the same results regardless of our choice of the origin of a coordinate system.
 This induces the group structure of the translation group on X, which determines the prior probability as a constant improper prior.
 Similarly, some measurements are naturally invariant to the choice of an arbitrary scale (e.g., whether centimeters or inches are used, the physical results should be equal).
 In such a case, the scale group is the natural group structure, and the corresponding prior on X is proportional to 1/x.
 It sometimes matters whether we use the left-invariant or right-invariant Haar measure.
 For example, the left and right invariant Haar measures on the affine group are not equal.
 Berger (1985, p.
 413) argues that the right-invariant Haar measure is the correct choice.

 Another idea, championed by Edwin T. Jaynes, is to use the principle of maximum entropy (MAXENT).
 The motivation is that the Shannon entropy of a probability distribution measures the amount of information contained in the distribution.
 The larger the entropy, the less information is provided by the distribution.
 Thus, by maximizing the entropy over a suitable set of probability distributions on X, one finds the distribution that is least informative in the sense that it contains the least amount of information consistent with the constraints that define the set.
 For example, the maximum entropy prior on a discrete space, given only that the probability is normalized to 1, is the prior that assigns equal probability to each state.
 And in the continuous case, the maximum entropy prior given that the density is normalized with mean zero and unit variance is the standard normal distribution.
 The principle of minimum cross-entropy generalizes MAXENT to the case of "updating" an arbitrary prior distribution with suitable constraints in the maximum-entropy sense.